Negative repetition

 A negative repetition (negative rep) is the repetition of a technique in weight lifting in which the lifter performs the eccentric phase of a lift.
-Instead of pressing the weight up slowly, in proper form, a spotter generally aids in the concentric, or lifting, portion of the repetition while the lifter slowly performs the eccentric phase for 3–6 seconds.
+Instead of pressing the weight up slowly, in proper form, a spotter generally aids in the concentric, or lifting, portion of the repetition while the lifter slowly performs the eccentric phase for several seconds.

 Function

-Negative reps are used to improve both muscular strength and power in subjects, this is commonly known as hypertrophy training.
+Negative reps are used to improve both muscular strength and power in subjects.

 Due to its mechanical properties, this form of training can be used for both healthy individuals and individuals who are in rehabilitation.
 Studies have shown that negative repetitions or "eccentric phase training" combines a high amount of force on the muscle with a lower energy cost than normal concentric training, which requires 4–5 times the amount of energy.
+In other words, lifters are stronger in the eccentric portion of an exercise, allowing for heavier weights and in turn, greater stretches under tension.
+Moreover, eccentric movements tend to improve stimulus to fatigue ratio and allow for more comprehensive training routines.
 This justifies why this type of training is more beneficial and less of a risk to subjects rehabilitating or with a limited exercise capacity.